The Blu Ribbon Revolution: Abstract

-How Poor Are the Poor
+How poor are the poor

 While the luxury market booms Manikan states the richest nations with wealth above US$100,000 per adult in 2010, were found in North America, Western Europe, and the rich Asian-Pacific and Middle East countries.
 In contrast to these statistics were figures that state that almost 50 percent of the population in LDCs lives on less than $1 a day.

-The book puts forth the appalling conditions, issues of malnutrition, rates of infant mortality, diseases, economic and social factors and poverty traps in the regions of Sub-Saharan Africa, Middle Eastern and North Africa MENA, Latin America and the Caribbean and South Asia (India and Bangladesh).
+The book puts forth the appalling conditions, issues of malnutrition, rates of infant mortality, diseases, economic and social factors and poverty traps in the regions of Sub-Saharan Africa, Middle Eastern and North Africa (MENA), Latin America and the Caribbean and South Asia (India and Bangladesh).
 The UN Human Development Index (HDI), Purchasing power parity (PPP) and Gini coefficient in these regions are some of the factors that have been taken into consideration.

 Manikan discusses how HDI is lowest in Africa putting forth poverty parameters in Horn of Africa.
 Even though HDI were lower in these regions poverty in itself has varied repercussions.
 The author mentions the Report of the State of Food Insecurity in the World (1999) that estimated India alone with more undernourished people (204 million) than all of sub-Saharan Africa combined.